Ontario North and Simcoe County

 The Development Coordinator (DC) is responsible for the overall fundraising success of the Ontario North and Simcoe County district.
 Working with volunteer committees, the DC will be responsible for the planning, management and execution of fundraising events, including the Gutsy Walk, as well as education symposia in the assigned areas.

-Working a 4-day week, the ideal candidate will work out of her/his home office in the region and will be highly motivated to grow the district’s contributions to Crohn’s and Colitis Canada by seizing untapped opportunities in this growing marketplace.
+The ideal candidate will work out of her/his home office in the region and will be highly motivated to grow the district’s contributions to Crohn’s and Colitis Canada by seizing untapped opportunities in this growing marketplace.
 S/He will enjoy cultivating relationships through interaction with donors, volunteers, members and corporate prospects.
 The DC must be a resourceful and strategic thinker, highly organized and energetic with a keen attention to detail.
 The individual in this role will work on a day-to-day basis with the Regional Director and applicable Chapters on the overall planning and implementation of fundraising, education and awareness activities.

 - Provide ongoing stewardship of existing relationships with event sponsors, team captains and VIPs to increase revenue and participation in key fundraising initiatives;